christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 villages and settlements surrounding the cities were too many to be militarily controlled.

-#### 2017 - An EU Coalition of the Willing
+#### 2017 - Baptism by Fire

-Since NATO was unwilling to intervene, a multilateral coalition of several EU militaries set up their own operation, refering to the chapter 42 of the Treaty of the European Union.
-With France as the main contributor, several eastern european countries as well as Sweden and Finland contributed to the intervention forces.
-This paragraph was already once triggered by France after the terrorist attacks in Paris two years prior, and was a frequent part of political discussion regarding the situation in the Baltic.
+Since NATO was unwilling to intervene, the EUs Foreign Affairs Council (FAC) voted to send the two EU Battlegroups under the Common Security and Defence Policy (CSPD) to aid estonian forces.
+Just two years prior, the force had been restructured under PESCO following Brexit.
+This had established a command centre (MPCC) in Brussels and launched a shared EU Defense Fund (EDF), leading to a better integration of national forces and a more coherent structure.
+At the time of deployment, the two battlegroups where led by Italy and France.

 In Estonia, the civil war had taken its toll on the land.
 After the initial gains from NSPR forces and the jolty response of the estonian army, a drawnout fight